 Client: Ministry for the Environment; Mountains to Sea Conservation Trust

-EOS role: GIS & data workbenches, science content & interpretation, design & layout, stakeholder engagement, catchment-group workshops
+Our role: GIS & data workbenches, science content & interpretation, design & layout, stakeholder engagement, catchment-group workshops

 Location: Nationwide – 8 regions, 3.7 million hectares